MichaelDBA/pg_get_tabledef/README.md

 ## Limitations
 * No ACL information is returned.
-* Supports PG versions 9.6 through 16.
+* No support for PG Versions 9.5 and older.

 ## Overview
 This function handles these types of objects: